 TASA 2017 Belonging in a Mobile World

 The mobilities turn in sociology has generated questions about different modes of belonging in a world characterised by global flows and precarities.
 What are the implications of growing levels of permanent and temporary migration, undocumented migration, and movements of people seeking asylum?
+What are the implications of recent policies (Trump’s, among others) curtailing movement?
 Are we really becoming superdiverse and hypermobile?
 How are internal movements, and movements across national borders, to be understand through a sociological lens?
 Have multiculturalism and social cohesion been co-opted, and to what ends?
 How do culture and belief systems reflect or challenge mobility?
 What role has technology played in these changes, and in the maintenance and creation of relationships locally and globally?
-What is the relationship between social and physical mobility?
+What is the relationship between physical and social mobility?
 How has mobility affected the range of social inequalities?
 What new identity formations are available, and on what grounds do solidarities inhere?
 What place has nationalism and cosmopolitanism in the current climate?
+What are the implications of mobility for the environment?
 What are the implications of contemporary mobilities for indigenous populations globally?
-What about the dark side of mobilities?
-In the Australian context for example, the Indigenous experience of mobilities as a form of colonial oppression, removal, over-representation and deaths in custody.
-How can Indigenous knowledges and to Indigenous voices contribute to debates about mobility and immobility.
-What are the implications of mobility for the environment?
+What about the dark side of mobilities, such as, in the Australian context, the Indigenous experience of mobilities as a form of colonial oppression, removal from families, and over-representation and deaths in custody?
+How can Indigenous knowledges and Indigenous voices contribute to debates about mobility and immobility?
 These questions, and more, will form the basis for conference discussions around belonging in a mobile world.

-We have a number of features of this year’s conference, including sessions on the anthropology/sociology nexus, criminal justice and Indigenous peoples, and the latest on the ethics of research.
-In addition, a social research methods half day will be held on the Friday after the conference.
+We are very pleased to have an extraordinary set of keynotes/plenaries including Professors Mimi Sheller, Anthony Elliott, Sharon Pickering, and Matthew Tonts.
+We also have a number of features of this year’s conference, including sessions on the anthropology/sociology nexus, criminal justice and Indigenous peoples, and the latest on the ethics of research.
+In addition, a social research methods half day will be held on the Friday after the conference, which we hope participants will stay for.
+We look forward to seeing you all in Perth.